mirequem/CODEV/README.md

 # CODEV
-The codes in this repository are macros and complementary codes (often written in MATLAB language) for use with the [*CODE V* optical design software](https://www.synopsys.com/optical-solutions/codev.html).
+The codes in this repository are macros and complementary codes for use with the [*CODE V* optical design software](https://www.synopsys.com/optical-solutions/codev.html).
 They have been written for very specific needs that will be detailed below.

 ## `bspax.seq`